-Join Barron Stone for an in-depth discussion in this video Parking with lists, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Parking with lists, part of Programming Foundations: Real-World Examples.

 - Lists and tuples are two data structures…that you can use to store a collection of objects…in a specific order.…You can visualize a list as a row of objects…sitting in a line.…Every object in the list is indexed by a number,…and in the world of programming…numbering starts with a zero for the first item,…one for the next item, and so on down the line.…You can use these indexes to insert,…modify, and remove individual items from within the list.…- Hey, you're back from the store.…- Yup, and when I was there, parking my car,…I had a moment of brilliance.…